k-cybulski/survivingdke/index.md

 Some companies value soft skills.
 Some do not care that much about them and focus on your professional abilities.
 In general, however, it is a good idea to do something else than just very technical endeavours as you will have to work in teams in the future.
 Thus, the following are good additions to your CV:
 * Organising events (career day, hackathon, LAN party, AI meetup)
 * Something non-technical (especially dealing with people) is a good addition to your CV as well: being an active member of MSV Incognito committees, student ambassador, etc.
-* More and more reading groups are emerging in DKE.
+* More and more reading groups are emerging in DACS.
 It is a good idea to join them (or start one yourself) and extend your knowledge, perhaps carry out some project in Machine Learning, Mathematics, etc.

 For additional material regarding undergraduate studies and gaining experience, consult the blog of Andrej Karpathy (a leading researcher in AI): https://cs.stanford.edu/people/karpathy/advice.html